 A Man In Search Of Peace With God

-But Martin Luther was glad to accept that life style because he, like thousands of his compatriots, and like millions of people today, was looking for peace with God.
+Martin Luther followed that rigorous life because he, like millions of people today, was looking for peace with God.
 He was looking for a way to have his sins forgiven.
-He was looking for a way to be justified and made right with the God of the Universe.
+He wanted to be justified and made right with the God of the Universe.

-So he joined the monastery in order to save his soul.
+In the deepest sense, he joined the monastery to save his soul.
 For years Martin Luther was a good monk in the Augustinian monastery.
-He kept the rituals.
-He kept the schedule.
-He wore the cowl and he truly believed that if he did that, eventually he would gain admission to heaven.
-I emphasize that he truly believed this because that is what the church taught.
-But in his quiet moments—-that we all have when we think about the things we have heard and learned during the day-—he knew that something was wrong.
-The thought that gripped Martin Luther, the thought that eventually struck terror into his soul, was the thought that up in heaven there was a God who was holy and good and righteous and how could he, a sinner, ever be reconciled to a God who was truly holy and good and pure and righteous?
+He followed the rituals and kept the grueling schedule.
+He believed that by following the rules of the church, he would eventually gain admission to heaven.
+But in his quiet moments—the kind we all have when we think about the things we have heard and learned during the day—he knew something was wrong.
+Martin Luther struggled to understand how he could ever be made right in the eyes of a holy God.

-So even though Martin Luther threw himself into his monkery and even though he became “a monk of the monks” and even though he did everything that his religion prescribed, there was this growing sense inside him that something was lacking.
-There was no peace in his soul.
-So at length, when he grew a little older, while he was still in the monastery he turned to the path of confession, for the church taught that if you wanted your sins to be forgiven they must be confessed one by one by one by one.
+Even though Martin Luther threw himself into his religion, and even though he became “a monk of the monks” and did everything his religion prescribed, he had no peace in his soul.
+When he grew a little older, while he was still in the monastery, he turned to the path of confession, for the church taught that if you wanted your sins to be forgiven they must be confessed one by one.

-Martin Luther, with total seriousness of heart and purpose, would go day by day into the confessional and there to his fellow priests he would confess all the sins he remembered.
-Sometimes by his own admission he would spend six hours a day in confessing his sin.
-I don’t know if you’ve ever tried to confess your sins but it’s not an easy thing to do because you usually confess the big ones really quick and then it takes longer to get the small ones.
-But if you are really, really dedicated you’ve got to reach inside your soul to find out all those small sins that are tripping you up.
+With total seriousness of heart and purpose, Luther would go each day into the confessional where he would confess all the sins he remembered.
+Sometimes he spent six hours a day confessing his sin.
+I don’t know if you’ve ever tried to confess your sins, but it’s not an easy thing to do because it’s hard to remember all your sins.

-If you try to do what Martin Luther did, you will truly discover what Martin Luther discovered.
-Trying to confess your sins in order to be forgiven will only lead you to despair and further guilt.
-Why?
-Because Martin Luther discovered that no matter how hard he tried he could not remember all his sins.
-There were some secret sins and some hidden sins and some forgotten sins that were buried deep in his subconscious.
-He knew they were there but he didn’t know what they were.
-And because he didn’t know what they were, he couldn’t confess them.
-But if he couldn’t confess them he could never be forgiven.
-Even though Martin Luther confessed and confessed and confessed he never found the forgiveness that he sought.
+If you try to do what Martin Luther did, you will discover what he discovered.
+Trying to confess your sins only leads to despair and further guilt.
+No matter how hard he tried, Luther could not remember all his sins.
+There were some secret sins buried deep in his subconscious.
+He knew they were there, but he didn’t know what they were.
+Because he didn’t know what they were, he couldn’t confess them.
+But if he couldn’t confess them, he could never be forgiven.
+Even though Martin Luther confessed and confessed and confessed, he never found the forgiveness he sought.

-When he would go to his fellow monks for confession, they would listen to him talking about all those little tiny sins and they would say, “God is not angry with you.
+When he would go to his fellow monks for confession, they would listen to him talking about the guilt he felt, and they would say, “God is not angry with you.
 You are angry with God.”
-The head of his order, the godly Johann Staupitz would hear Martin Luther’s confessions and he would say, “Bring me some real sins to confess.
-If you’re going to take this much time you ought to have some real sins to confess.
+The head of his order, Johann Staupitz, would hear Luther’s confessions and he would say, “Bring me some real sins to confess.
 Don’t bring me these little peccadilloes.”

 The Journey to Rome

 When he got to Rome, he was sadly disappointed.
 First he was surprised, then shocked, then sickened.
 Coming from the simple, peasant religion of Germany to the full flower of religion in Rome was an enormous culture shock.
-What he saw there was a disregard for the fundamental truths of the Christian faith.
 He found priests who were so drunk they couldn’t finish the mass.
 He found other priests who would give 70-100 masses a day, just running through it as fast as they could.
-He found in certain quarters of Rome priests who had broken their vows of celibacy.
-He even heard that there were some priests who bragged that they were righteous because they confined themselves to women.
-He was scandalized by the veneration of relics—-the teaching that by venerating the relics of the early church you could release a soul from purgatory.
-It sickened him.
-His biographer Roland Bainton says that when Martin Luther got to Rome he concluded that “If there were a Hell, Rome was built upon it.”
+He found priests who had broken their vows of celibacy.
+He even heard that some priests who bragged they were righteous because they confined themselves to women.
+The veneration of relics from the early church sickened him.
+His biographer, Roland Bainton, says that when Martin Luther got to Rome, he concluded that “if there were a Hell, Rome was built upon it.”

 “What If It Is Not So?”

-Outside the building called the Lateran, there was a series of ancient stairs that had been transported from Jerusalem to Rome.
+At the Church of St. John Lateran, Luther saw a series of ancient stairs that had been transported from Jerusalem to Rome.
 Jesus had supposedly walked on those stairs outside Pilate’s hall.
-It was one of the holy sights in the city of Rome.
 The church taught that if you got on your hands and knees and crawled up the 28 stone stairs, and if you said an “Our Father” on each one of the stairs, by the time you got to the top stair you would have released a soul from purgatory.
-Hundreds of thousands of pilgrims would come and climb those stairs on their hands and knees.
-Martin Luther—now deeply, deeply troubled—more troubled than he had ever been in his life, thought perhaps that he should do that too.
-So he got on his hands and knees and crawled up those stairs, kissing each one as he crawled and saying “Our Father” along the way.
-When he got to the top he looked back at the stairway and asked himself a question, “What if it is not so?”
+Hundreds of thousands of pilgrims came to Rome to climb those stairs.
+Martin Luther—now deeply troubled—thought he should do that too.
+On his hands and knees, he crawled up those stairs, kissing each one and saying “Our Father” along the way.
+When he got to the top, he looked back at the stairway and asked himself a question, “What if it is not so?”

-Martin Luther could not see how saying prayers over some stairs could have anything to do with a righteous and holy God.
+Martin Luther could not see how saying prayers over some stairs could have anything to do with the forgiveness of his sins.

-But as he began to do that and as he began to study the life of mysticism, the question plagued his mind, What if God is not really righteous?
-What if God is not really just?
-What if there is some capricious Being in heaven who in cruelty sends some men to Hell and in grace picks out some for Heaven?
+Back in Germany, Luther continued to struggle as questions filled his mind.
+What if God is not righteous?
+What if God is not just?
+What if he capriciously sends some men to hell and in grace picks out others for heaven?
 Who could love a God like that?
-By his own admission he said, “Love God?
+By his own admission, he said, “Love God?
 I hated him.”

 The Turning Point

-As Martin Luther began to study, suddenly the light flooded in.
+As Martin Luther began to study, suddenly light flooded in.
 Here are his own words:

-Martin Luther discovered something very important.
-He discovered that in this world there are two kinds of righteousness.
-First, there is the righteousness of man.
-The righteousness of man is that which represents the sum total of all his good works and all his good deeds and all his religious observance.
-Martin Luther suddenly came to realize that he had been trying to climb the ladder to heaven by his own works of righteousness and by his prayers and by his songs and by his pilgrimage to Rome.
-By climbing up the stairs on his hands and knees, he was trying to climb a ladder to heaven.
-But in that moment of revelation, he understood that the ladder wouldn’t make it.
-You start climbing up the ladder of religious good works and when you come to the top, you discover you’re still a million miles away from heaven.
-Down comes the ladder and you fall with it.
-So it is true of everyone who trusts in the righteousness of man.
+After years of searching, he realized there are two kinds of righteousness.
+First, there is the righteousness of man, which represents the sum of all his good works and all his religious observance.
+Martin Luther realized he had been trying to climb the ladder to heaven by his own works and by his prayers and by his pilgrimage to Rome.
+But in that moment of revelation, he understood the ladder wouldn’t make it.

 The Doctrine That Set The World On Fire

-It occurs to me that there are some people reading these words who are back where Martin Luther was in the beginning.
-You are trusting in your religion or you are trusting in your good works or you are trusting in your baptism.
-If you are trusting in religion or good works or baptism you are on the wrong road.
-You are on a road which does not lead to heaven.
-The bridge is out.
-It will collapse.
+Some people reading these words are back where Martin Luther was in the beginning.
+You are trusting in your religion, or you are trusting in your good works, or you are trusting in your baptism.
+My friend, if you are trusting in religion or good works or baptism, you are on the wrong road.
+It will never lead to heaven.
 You will never make it.

-But there is much good news.
-You don’t have to go that way.
+But you don’t have to go that way.
 God has already done everything necessary for you to go to heaven.
-He sent his own Son to die on the cross and he is willing to impute to you the righteousness of his Son and to declare you not guilty of all your sins–past, present and future–if you will reach out and embrace his Son by faith.
+He will credit you with the righteousness of Christ if you will reach out and embrace his Son by faith.

 Are You On The Highway To Heaven?

 You say, is it possible?
 Absolutely.
-Run to the cross.
 Reach out your empty hands to Jesus Christ.
 Look up to the cross and see him dying there.
-Open your heart and your life to Jesus Christ and he will come in.
+Open your heart and your life to Jesus Christ, and he will come in.

 Did you pray the prayer?
 If you prayed it and really meant it, welcome to the family of God.
-Join with us now as we travel the highway to heaven.
+Join us as we travel the highway to heaven.